huckgroup/formose-2021/README.md

 ### PLOTS

 A container for plotting data (note: .png files will not be pushed to GitHub).
+This should be empty.

 ### REACTION_INFO